Can Vegan or Vegetarian Diets Help Reduce Arthritis Inflammation?

 If you plan on going vegan or vegetarian, it’s important to talk to your doctor first and also seek guidance from a registered dietician.

-Also, any diet, including a vegan or vegetarian diet, can reap the anti-inflammatory benefits of adding certain oils.
+Any diet, including a vegan or vegetarian one, can reap the anti-inflammatory benefits of adding certain oils.

 “Most vegetarians, vegans and meat eaters don’t use enough extra virgin olive oil,” says Kim Larson, RDN, CD, CSSD, national spokesperson for the Academy of Nutrition & Dietetics.
 Extra virgin olive oil helps reduce inflammation and can have a similar effect of ibuprofen.
 However, she advises using it at low temperatures because high heat destroys its beneficial compounds, called polyphenols – so use it in salad dressings or for tossing pasta, for example (not for frying and baking).